AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

 Images on screen.
 Stars, death star and xwing.
 X wing is transparent so rectangle should not be seen.
+The death star object rotates using matrix transformations.
+The stars is scaled by matrix transformations to make it appear as if they're moving.
+The x wing can be moved by q.w.a.s.d.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?